ableenk/persim_ai_vs_human/README.md

-# persim_ai_vs_human
-AI vs Human text classification with persistent image
+# AI vs Human text classification with persistent image

+requirements:
+numpy, pandas, sklearn, gensim, xgboost, ripser, persim

+dataset:
+100000 texts created by human
+100000 texts created by AI

+0 is for human
+1 is for AI